 There are many different metrics by which a structural engineer can charge you, and often it’s a combination of several methods.
 Here are some basic ways an engineer may charge based on the average costs:

 |Percent of Total Construction Cost||1% – 10%|

 It is most common for residential services to charge hourly or by a percentage of total construction costs (and sometimes a combination of the two.)
-For specific project types, such as home inspections or creating engineering plans, there is usually a flat fee and then an hourly charge.
+There is usually a flat fee and then an hourly charge for specific project types, such as home inspections or creating engineering plans.
 For commercial purposes, 0.5%-1.5% of total construction costs go to the structural engineer.

 One of the most common services provided by structural engineers is inspections.
 These inspections include general home, foundation, load-bearing wall, roof, and chimney inspections, and each has a similar but slightly varying cost.

 |Full Home Inspection||$300 – $750+|

 Full Home Inspections

 Complete home inspection costs are between $300 and $750.
 These inspections often consist of checking for structural issues like dry rot, infestation, shifting foundations, subflooring, storm or water damage, erosion, and more.
 The structural engineer may examine the integrity of load-bearing walls, joists, beams, roofing, and foundations.
 This inspection is helpful if you’re considering selling a home and want a better idea of what kind of improvements are necessary.

 Foundation inspections cost between $300 and $600.
 Foundation inspections often consist of checking the foundation/basement walls for signs of structural movement.
 Foundation inspections will tell you if a building is safe to occupy, if existing cracks threaten the structural integrity, if your foundation has shifted and how that affects the rest of the structure, and a general idea of what will need to be done to repair any damages found.